Accommodation, Businesses and more pictures from Lyngdal

 In Lyngdal you will find a varied landscape with lots of possibilities, take it easy or take a niore active holiday.
 Lyngdal Municipality has a fine location close to the sea, lakes and hills.
 Three fjords, all of which are more than 10 km in length, extend into the surrounding area.
 At the head of Rosfjorden and Lyngdalsfjorden are long, scenic sandy beaches and picturesque surroundings where sun worshippers and swimmers of all ages can enjoy themselves.

-The river Lygna, runs through the main valley.
+The Lygna river, runs through the main valley.
 The fishing in Lygna has a long tradition and still, today, fishing is popular.
 The fishing has improved since the river was treated with lime in 1993.
 The river is protected.
 The local hills are varied and invite pleasant hikes, drives, or walks along the many country roads.
 Idyllic white painted houses can be seen in several places in Lyngdal.
 The municipality's coastline extends to over 90 km.
 There are popular excursion spots that can be reached from land and by boat.

 Korshamn is situated 17 km from Lyngdal and is the southernmost fishing village in Norway.
 For several centuries, the large Northern European trading route went right by the front doors in Korshamn.
 There was great activity both here and on the surrounding islands.
 Today, Korshamn is a thriving community with a school and shop.
 The place has 170 permanent residents and is a popular travel destination.
 Korshamn offers accommodation, diving centre, and pleasure boat harbour, and it is possible to take part in deep-sea fishing tours.